myspc-development/artpulse-management/documents/Settings_Tabs.md

 These files populate the country, state and city select boxes used in registration forms and address metaboxes.
 If a requested state or city is not found locally, ArtPulse queries the GeoNames API using the username provided on the **API Keys & Services** tab.
 The response is cached as a transient and written back to the JSON file so future lookups work offline.

-When a Google Maps key is entered you may also enable Google Places autocomplete.
+When a Google Maps key is entered you may optionally check **Enable Google Places Autocomplete**.
 This enhances the address field, filling latitude and longitude and suggesting complete addresses.
+Checking **Enable GeoNames API** allows remote lookups for states and cities when they aren't available locally.

 Cached location files update automatically whenever new data is retrieved, provided **Auto-update fallback JSON** is enabled in the **Data Management** tab.
 You can manually clear these files from the same tab.